webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 we'd have [tangents for normal mapping](webgpu-normal-mapping.html) and, if we had [a skinned model](webgpu-skinning.html), we'd add in weights and joints.

-In the example above each attribute is using it's own buffer.
+In the example above each attribute is using its own buffer.
 This is slower both on the CPU and GPU.
 It's slower on the CPU in JavaScript because we need to call `setVertexBuffer` once for each buffer for each model we want to draw.

-Imagine instead of just a cube we had 100s or models.
+Imagine instead of just a cube we had 100s of models.
 Each time we switched which model to draw we'd have to call `setVertexBuffer` up to 6 times.
 100 * 6 calls per model = 600 calls.

-Following the rule "less work = go faster", if we merged the data for the attributes into a single buffer then we'd only need one call to `setVertexBuffer` pre model.
+Following the rule "less work = go faster", if we merged the data for the attributes into a single buffer then we'd only need one call to `setVertexBuffer` once per model.
 100 calls.
 That's like 600% faster!

 On the GPU, loading things that are together in memory is usually faster than loading from different places in memory so on top of just putting